 Services and Trades programs provide students with activities designed to develop transferable skills, career planning and industry content.
 These courses are directly aligned to viable employment options and to the CDOS credential.
 Opportunities to earn work-based learning hours are infused within the curriculum.
 In order to support students with special needs, these courses have a classroom aide and smaller student-to-teacher ratios.

 In the Building Trades, students explore various entry level jobs in the facility maintenance and landscape management industries.
 They learn to use equipment related to interior and exterior maintenance and repair, as well as basic landscape management.
-The foundation of the Building Trades curriculum is career readiness and teaching students the necessary transferable skills necessary to be successful in the working world.
+The foundation of the Building Trades curriculum is career readiness and teaching students the transferable skills necessary to be successful in the working world.

 In Food Services, students learn academic, technical and employability skills required to gain entry level employment in the food service industry.
 The classroom focus is on integrated academics through discussion, problem solving, repeated practice and real-world, hands-on learning opportunities.